 Mulch and Cover Crops: In many climates and cropping systems, crop leftovers and cover crops have been used for generations to prevent soil erosion and promote soil health.

-Crop Rotation and Diversification: In California, crop rotation is promoted because it reduces the accumulation of pests and illnesses.
+Crop Rotation and Diversification: In California, crop rotation is promoted because it reduces the incidence of pests and illnesses.
 This idea has been modified to accommodate different crop combinations and regional needs.

 Conservation Agriculture Machinery: CA is made easier with the use of specialized tools like seed drills and no-till planters.